onnx/onnx-mlir/docs/SequenceType.md

 If some analysis can guarantee the element is only in one live sequence (which is usually the case in program), we can rewrite the ONNX sequence Ops in a different way:
-- No deep deallocation for some sequence
+- No deep deallocation for some sequences
-- No copy when an element is moved from a sequence to another sequence
+- No copy at all when an element is moved from a sequence to another sequence Regular memref ops, instead of KrnlSeqAllocOp or KrnlSeqStoreOp, will be used to rewrite ONNX Sequence Ops.

 Another direction of optimization is to use std::shared_ptr for memref or ohe-shot interface to optimize.